costajob/app-servers/README.md

 ##### Considerations
 Elixir performance are pretty solid but not stellar.
-To be fair Erlang, and by reflection Elixir, benefits most by using the [OTP library](#http://elixir-lang.org/getting-started/mix-otp/supervisor-and-application.html) to grant reliability and resilience over a distributed system.
+To be fair the BEAM VM (on which Elixir and Erlang runs) is not known to be fast (compared to JVM for example), but to grant reliability and resilience over a distributed system.

-Being an immutable language, Elixir optimizes memory usage when serving articulated views.
+##### Concurrency and parallelism
+Elixir relies on the BEAM VM to distribute the workloads on all of the available cores, thus supporting parallelism quite nicely.
+VM memory consumption is also under control.

 ### Node Cluster
 I used Node cluster library to spawn one process per CPU, thus granting parallelism (as with Ruby).